Who are Egypt's Coptic Christians?

 History of persecution, recent spike in violence

-Coptic Christians have been targeted for violence throughout history, notably under the Byzantine Empire and periodically after the Arab conquest in the seventh century.
-An Islamic caliph in power around the year 1000 A.D. is said to have destroyed 3,000 Coptic churches and forced large numbers of Copts to abandon their faith, according to the World Council of Churches.
+Coptic Christians have been targeted for violence throughout history, notably under the Byzantine Empire and periodically after the Arab conquest in the 7th century.
+An Islamic caliph in power around the year 1000 A.D. is said to have destroyed 3,000 Coptic churches and forced large numbers of Copts to abandon their faith.

 Recent political upheaval in Egypt has brought more violence to the Coptic community.
 Persecution and discrimination has spiked since the toppling of Hosni Mubarak's regime in 2011.
-Dozens of Copts have been killed in sectarian violence.
+Dozens of Copts have been killed in religion-based violence.

-On New Year's Day in 2011, a bomb at a Coptic Church in Alexandria killed more than 20 people and injured nearly 100.

-Months after the 2011 bombing, 13 people were killed during clashes between Coptic Christians and Muslims in Cairo, after Copts turned out to protest the burning of a church the week before.
+Bombings on Palm Sunday this year killed and injured dozens of people at two Coptic Christian churches in Alexandria and Tanta, in attacks claimed by ISIS.

+Egypt was placed under a state of emergency following the attacks and as ISIS promised more carnage.
+But Copts, who have long been targeted for violence, are not optimistic the situation will change.

 Last December, a suicide bomber targeted a small church attached to St. Mark's Coptic Orthodox Cathedral in Cairo, killing 25 people and wounding nearly 50 others.
 No one claimed responsibility for the bombing.

+Coptic churches and homes have been set on fire, members of the Coptic minority have been physically attacked, and their property has been looted, rights group Amnesty International reported in March.

-Copts have been targeted outside Egypt as well: in early 2015, a highly produced ISIS propaganda video purported to show the beheadings of over a dozen Egyptian Coptic Christians on a beach in Libya.
+Copts have been targeted outside Egypt as well: In early 2015, a highly produced ISIS propaganda video purported to show the beheadings of over a dozen Egyptian Copts on a beach in Libya.

 Lack of government representation

-Note: This story has been updated to reflect the most recent attack on Coptic Christians.